Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/8

+At this point, going to pairboarding has been really helpful for me, in considering new toy problems regularly.
+My plan is to keep going twice a week and attend the DandI roundtable discussion until I get hired and start a new position.
+It's a great social atmosphere.
+Today's problems were tough - the first one required discovering the math trick when writing out a pattern.
+The second one required a lot of questioning to determine valid inputs and possible outputs.
+Very challenging problems.

 ## 11/7

 I did the tryplebyte interview on a whim, but I knew what was coming.
 It was actually a challenging, and valuable experience.
 Things I forgot to know: 1.
 Traverse a linked-list in a hashmap's bucket, and just wait until you reach the value you're looking for 2.
 Bloom filters tell you whether something is in a set (not really sure when do use that) 3.
 To find the kth largest element in a binary search tree, just do reverse order traversal.